cozy/cozy-ui/react/CozyDialogs/Readme.md

   IllustrationDialog: "An IllustrationDialog contains short content." + content.ada.short,
   FixedDialog: "A FixedDialog can contain very long content.
 Actions are at the bottom of the content are not visible to the user if she has not scrolled to the bottom. " + content.ada.long,
   FixedActionsDialog: "A FixedActionsDialog can contain very long content.
 Actions are visible even without scrolling. " + content.ada.long,
-  Dialog: "A normal Dialog should contain short content. " + content.ada.short }
+  Dialog: "A normal Dialog should contain short content. " + content.ada.short,
+  PermissionDialog: "Content of a confirm dialog, precising what the actions will do, and asking the user if she is sure.", }

 const dialogActions = {